-Choosing the right spot for your rehearsal dinner can be tough.
+Choosing the right spot for your wedding rehearsal dinner can be tough.
 You need to find a restaurant with just the right menu and ambiance that’ll fit you and all your guests.
 Well, Vancouverites, you are in luck.
 Vancity is filled with top notch eateries, perfect for the preamble to your big day.
-From swanky hotel restaurants to art deco steakhouses, this city has it all.
+From swanky hotel restaurants to art deco steakhouses, Vancouver has it all.

-Here are my picks for the top restaurants for a rehearsal dinner in Vancouver.
+Here are my picks for the top restaurants for a wedding rehearsal dinner in Vancouver.

 Vij’s (3106 Cambie Street)